-Ground cover plants cover the ground quickly, covering bare soil and suppressing weeds.
+Ground cover plants cover the ground quickly.
 They are naturally low-growing and form attractive mounds or carpets.
 They are often low-maintenance and usually evergreen.

 Grow ground cover plants on steep banks or hard-to-access areas, under trees and shrubs, or at the front of a border.

-Pachysandra terminalis (Japanese spurge) forms a dense, evergreen carpet.
-It’s useful for providing ground cover under trees and shrubs and does well in dry shade.
-It likes an acid soil, so is often grown as ground cover under rhododendrons.
+Japanese spurge (Pachysandra terminalis) forms a dense, evergreen carpet.
+It's useful for providing ground cover under trees and shrubs and does well in dry shade.
+It needs an acid soil, so is often grown as ground cover under rhododendrons.